 Wine Writer & Sommelier

-For 18 generations, (300 years) the Alvear family have been making wine.
-All of these wines are Sherry-esque in style, but they are all constructed with Pedro Ximenez from Montilla Moriles instead of the traditional Palomino.
+For 18 generations, (nearly 300 years) the Alvear family have been making wine.
+These wines use a similar production method as do the wines of Sherry, and therefore also have a similar style, yet they are unique.
+They are made from Pedro Ximenez grapes from Montilla Moriles instead of the traditional Palomino Fino grapes.

 We had the chance to taste the wines and discuss them with Maria Auxiliadora; the winemaker responsible for their continued quality.

 Pedro Ximenez (Pronounced Peh-droh ee-MAY-neth) is a small grape with a thin skin.
 The Pedro Ximenez grapes are nearly translucent when mature and only turn dark when they undergo the asoleado process that turns them into raisins.